mardanenilam/GameApplication-ConsoleBased-/README.md

 •	Also we can make registration for Game, Schedule the games and can Display the schedule of players and games.

-• Used scwitch case to Menu driven.
+• Used switch case to Menu driven.